Brutal [Meta]Introduction to Dependent Types in Agda

 -- with `succ l`

-succ n' -> case even of
+succ n' -> case less of

 z≤n {k} -> __IMPOSSIBLE__ -- since `succ n'` (`n`) can't be unified